ykfengmax/ykfengmax.github.io/index.md

 ***Welcome to my webpage!***

 I am a senior undergraduate student at Nanjing University in China, majoring in mathematics.
-In my junior year, I visited University of Wisconsin-Madison in the United States where I studied in both the thematic track of mathematics and in the music school.
-My math interest lies in algebra and geometry.
+In my junior year, I visited the University of Wisconsin-Madison in the United States, where I studied in both the thematic track of mathematics and in the music school.
+My interests lie in algebra and geometry.
 I also like cello, piano, photography and more.

 [Email 1 (gmail)](mailto:y3210283@gmail.com) / [Email 2 (outlook)](mailto: ykfeng2004@outlook.com) / [CV (en)](./CV_Yuekun Feng.pdf) / [CV (fr)](./CV-FENG Yuekun.pdf)